Steam Fog

 Description

-Steam Fog, also known as Steaming Fog, Evaporation Fog, Frost Smoke or Arctic Sea Smoke, occurs when evaporation takes place into cold air lying over warmer water.
+Steam Fog, also known as Steaming Fog, Evaporation Fog, Frost Smoke, Sea Smoke or Arctic Sea Smoke, occurs when evaporation takes place into cold air lying over warmer water.
 It is usually quite shallow.
+Steam Fog should not be confused with Advection Fog which is formed in warm moist air over a cold surface.

 In a more ephemeral context but by exactly the same process, many people will have seen the steaming of tarred road surfaces or bitumen roofs in sunshine after rain.